TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/PublishExtension/Index.rst

    * An update of the extension can be done easily by your users with `composer update`

+.. index:: Extension development; TER
 #.
-Publish Your Extension on TER
+Publish your extension on TER

    See `Publish an Extension <https://extensions.typo3.org/faq/publish-an-extension/>`__ for more information on how to publish an extension and check out the